Discussion Meet Contest

 • The moderator will then indicate the opportunity for open discussion, which will run for a total of 25 minutes.

-• The timekeeper will indicate to the moderator when a total of 20 minutes have elapsed, and then again at 25 minutes.
+• The timekeeper will indicate to the moderator when a total of 20 minutes has elapsed, and then again at 25 minutes.

 • The moderator will call for one minute of quiet time to allow the contestants to consider a closing statement.